ariga/atlas/doc/md/deployment/intro.md

 ## Introduction

 :::info
-The Management UI is not supported in the latest version of Atlas.
-To use the UI, download [v0.3.7](https://github.com/ariga/atlas/releases/tag/v0.3.7).
-Support for the Atlas UI will be brought back soon.
+As our team is working on completely rewriting The Management UI, support for it has been temporarily removed in the most recent version of Atlas.
+To explore the UI in previous versions, download [v0.3.7](https://github.com/ariga/atlas/releases/tag/v0.3.7) or earlier.
 :::

 Teams using Atlas to manage their databases can benefit from deploying the Atlas Management UI to their